benjamincrozat/content/posts/best-laravel-pulse-custom-cards.md

 ### ohdear-pulse, for uptime, cron tasks (aka scheduled tasks), and broken links monitoring

 [ohdearapp/ohdear-pulse](https://github.com/ohdearapp/ohdear-pulse) was made by the great folks at Spatie.
-This card plugs itself into their awesome service, [Oh Dear](/recommends/oh-dear) (that I actually use for this blog), which provides valuable insights about uptime and links monitoring.
+This card plugs itself into their awesome service, [Oh Dear](/recommends/oh-dear) (that I actually use for this blog), which provides valuable insights about uptime, cron tasks (aka scheduled tasks), and broken links.
 We all know how crucial these metrics are on a business-critical application.

 ### pulse-database, for real-time insights about your databases